 5. Grow your candidate pipeline with SEO and SEM

-Did you know that most people looking for a career change will use Google or other search engines to search for job opportunities?
-Candidates are searching for jobs in your city, your industry or likely in your company.
-According to this study, 1 in 4 people conduct online search before they even commit to job hunting.
+Most people looking for a career change will use Google or other search engines to search for job opportunities.
+Candidates are searching for jobs in your city, your industry or in your specific company.

 6. Promote your business on job boards